dlin-me/photo_organizer/README.md

 # PhotoOrganizer

-PhotoOrganizer is a command-line tool for organizing photos and videos by copying them from a source directory to a target directory using a specific naming scheme.
+PhotoOrganizer is a simple command-line tool for organizing photos and videos by copying them from a source directory to a target directory using a specific naming scheme.
 It also records file info in a CubDB database to avoid duplicates.

 ## Purpose